bahrus/trans-render/README.md

 For this functionality, we use tuples to represent these settings.
 P stands for Properties, E for events, A for attributes, and T for template or transform, or tuple of template and transform.
 There are four nested, and subsequently larger processors that can do one or more of these 4 things.
 It is a good idea to use the "weakest" processor for what you need, thereby reducing the footprint of your web component.

-[TODO]  Explain in more detail with more examples
+[TODO]  Explain in more detail with more examples when the dust has settled.

 ## Nested, Scoped Transforms